 Applications are submitted electronically through the Grant Management System (GMS), AmpliFund, at any time after the application open date and on or before the application deadline.
-Applicants can access links to the applications on page 4 of these guidelines and on the NAHTF web page.
+Applicants can access links to the applications from the NAHTF web page.
 Follow the application links provided to create a user profile in the GMS application portal and complete the application forms.
-For assistance with using AmpliFund refer to Section 15: User Guides and Customer Support.